Hi, I'm Zifeng (Lauren) Liu.

 About

-I am currently a third-year Ph.D. student in Educational Technology at the College of Education, University of Florida.
+I am currently a Ph.D. candidate (third-year) in Educational Technology at the College of Education, University of Florida.
 I hold a Master's degree in Computer Software and Theories from Beijing Normal University and a Bachelor's degree in Computer Science from Beijing Technology and Business University.
 My research interests lie at the intersection of educational data mining, learning analytics, and the application of artificial intelligence in education, with a particular focus on computer science education.

 I am looking for collaborative opportunities to work on innovative projects, engage in meaningful research, and foster professional growth and knowledge exchange.
 In my free time, I enjoy traveling, listening to music, hiking, and, of course, catching up on some well-deserved sleep.